-5.7 Craig-Bampton Guidelines
+4.4 Craig-Bampton Guidelines

-When SubDyn is coupled with FAST, it is important to choose a sufficient number of C-B modes, ensuring that the vibrational modes of the coupled system are properly captured by the coupled model.
-We recommend that all modes up to at least 2-3 Hz be captured; wind, wave, and turbine excitations are important for frequencies up to 2-3 Hz.
-Eigenanalysis of the linearized, coupled system will make checking this condition possible and aid in the selection of the number of retained modes; however, the linearization process has yet to be implemented in FAST v8.
-Until full-system linearization is made available, experience has shown that it is sufficient to enable all C-B modes up to 10 Hz (the natural frequencies of the C-B modes are written to the SubDyn summary file).
-If SIM (see Section 6.5.5) is not enabled, in addition to capturing physical modes up to a given frequency, the highest C-B mode must include the substructure axial modes so that gravity loading from self-weight is properly accounted for within SubDyn.
+When SubDyn is coupled with FAST, it is important to choose a sufficient number of C-B modes, ensuring that the physical modes of the coupled system are properly captured by the coupled model.
+We recommend that all physical modes up to at least 2-3 Hz be captured; wind, wave, and turbine excitations are important for frequencies up to 2-3 Hz.
+Eigen analysis of the linearized, coupled system will make checking this condition possible; however, the linearization process has yet to be implemented in FAST v8.
+Before then, experience has shown that it is sufficient to enable all C-B modes up to 10 Hz.
+(The natural frequencies of the C-B modes are written to the SubDyn summary file.)
+If SIM is not enabled, in addition to capturing physical modes up to a given frequency, the highest C-B mode must include the substructure axial modes so that gravity loading from self-weight is properly accounted for within SubDyn.
 This inclusion likely requires enabling a high number of C-B modes, reducing the benefit of the C-B reduction.
 Thus, we recommend employing the C-B reduction with SIM enabled.
-Because of the fixed-fixed treatment of the substructure boundary conditions in the C-B reduction, the C-B modes will always have higher natural frequencies than the physical modes.
+Because of the fixedfixed treatment of the substructure boundary conditions in the C-B reduction, the C-B modes will always have higher natural frequencies than the physical modes.

-5.8 Integration Time Step Guidelines
+4.5 Integration Time Step Guidelines

-Another consideration when creating SubDyn input files is the time step size.
+Another consideration for creating SubDyn input files is the time step size.
 SubDyn offers three explicit time-integrators-the fourth-order Runge-Kutta (RK4), fourth-order Adams-Bashforth (AB4), fourth-order Adams-Bashforth-Moulton (ABM4) methods-and the implicit second-order Adams-Moulton (AM2) method.
 Users have the option of using the global time step from the glue code or an alternative SubDyn-unique time step that is an integer multiple smaller than the glue-code time step.
 It is essential that a small enough time step is used to ensure solution accuracy (by providing a sufficient sampling rate to characterize all key frequencies of the system), numerical stability of the selected explicit time-integrator, and that the coupling with FAST is numerically stable.

 For the RK4 and ABM4 methods, we recommend that the SubDyn time step follow the relationship shown in Eq.
-(3), where $f{\rm max}$ is the higher of (1) the highest natural frequency of the retained C-B modes and (2) the highest natural frequency of the physical modes when coupled to FAST.
+3, where f{max} is the higher of 1) the highest natural frequency of the retained C-B modes and 2) the highest natural frequency of the physical modes when coupled to FAST.
 Although the former can be obtained from the SubDyn summary file, the latter is hard to estimate before the full-system linearization of the coupled FAST model is realized.
 Until then, experience has shown that the highest physical mode when SubDyn is coupled to FAST is often the platform-heave mode of ElastoDyn, with a frequency given by Eq.
-(4), where the variables are defined in Section 5.3.
+4, where the variables are defined in Section 4.2.

-$$dt{\max} = \frac{1}{10(f{\max})}$$
+$$dt{\max} = \frac{1}{10(f{\max})} \tag{3}$$

-(3)

-$$f = \frac{1}{2\pi} \sqrt{\frac{K{33}^{(SD)}}{(M{33}^{(SD)} + M^{(ED)})}}$$
+$$f = \frac{1}{2\pi} \sqrt{\frac{K{33}^{(SD)}}{(M{33}^{(SD)} + M^{(ED)})}}$$ (4)

-(4)

-For the AB4 method, the recommended time step is half the value given by Eq.
-(3).
+For the AB4 method, the recommend time step is half the value given by Eq.
+3.